Probability error bounds for approximation of functions in reproducing kernel Hilbert spaces: Notation and Preliminary Results

 For any $K \colon X \times X \to \FF$, each $K_p \in \FF^X$ so we may define the subspace of $\FF^X$.
 If $K$ is the reproducing kernel of a Hilbert space $\cH$, $\widetilde \cH_K$ is also a subspace of $\cH$ and therefore, $\widetilde \cH_K$ is a dense subspace of $\cH$, equivalently, $\left\{K_p \mid p \in X\right\}$ is a total set for $\cH$.

 The property at item (iii) is known as the \emph{positive semidefiniteness property}.
 A positive semidefinite kernel $K$ is called \emph{definite} if $K(p,p)\neq 0$ for all $p\in X$.
 Positive semidefiniteness is in fact sufficient to characterize all reproducing kernels.
+By the Moore-Aronszajn Theorem, for any positive semidefinite kernel $K \colon X \times X \to \FF$, there is a unique Hilbert space $\cH_K \subseteq \FF^X$ with reproducing kernel $K$.